-Straight line motion is forbidden in a tree.
-Which means that if light were a particle moving according to hierarchical addressing, then it will not go directly between leaves of the tree.
+Straight-line motion is forbidden in a tree.
+This means that if light were a particle moving according to hierarchical addressing, then it will not go directly between the leaves of the tree.
 It will rather go up and then down the tree.
-The path of light would seem to be curved (as we now understand through relativistic space-time bending) but the reason of this bending would be entirely different.
+The path of light would seem to be curved (as we now understand through relativistic space-time bending) but the reason for this bending would be entirely different.
 In particular, the cause of this bending would not be matter (as we postulate right now) but the hierarchical nature of space itself in which light doesn’t move linearly because space is itself hierarchical.

 Our Brain is a Fractal